 Make sure you keep it dinamic by allowing creative freedom.
 Balancing branded content with organic influencer content can be a good idea when focusing on engagement rates.

-From giveaways to story shout-outs or product reviews, UGC driven by influencers can lead to engagement rates that are 28% higher than traditional brand content.
+From giveaways to story shout-outs, product reviews or event promotions, UGC driven by influencers can lead to engagement rates that are 28% higher than traditional brand content.
 (Source: https://thesocialshepherd.com/blog/influencer-marketing-statistics)

 Smaller influencers often have a more personal relationship with their audience.